 How To Get To Koh Samet From Bangkok

-The trip takes about 3 and a half hours and the driver makes a stop at a service station for toilets and refreshments, it’s modern motorways all the way.
+The trip takes about 3 and a half hours and the driver made a stop at a service station for toilets and refreshments, it’s modern motorways all the way.

 The ferry dock on the island, is at Na Dan or Koh Samet Village.
 The island taxis pick you up straight from the ferry.
 There are now quite a few shops on the island, including a few 7/11s, there are ATMs, a pharmacy and clinics. .

-Try to avoid arriving on weekends, the island is full of local visitors, it’s very full, more expensive and a lot of whiskey drinking goes on.
-The Thais take their own drinks, it’s cheaper.
+Try to avoid arriving on weekends, the island is full of local visitors, it’s very full and more expensive.

 There are various boat trips you can take to smaller islands for snorkeling, diving, fishing etc.